jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF spells db/divination/Discern Next Of Kin.md

 Area:
 Effect:
 Targets: one creature
-Duration: concentration, up to 1 minute/level (D)
+Duration: concentration, up to 1 minute/level
 Dismissible: yes
 Shapeable:
 SavingThrow: Will negates (see text)